 Traditionally, the dominant role of women in Bangladesh has been perceived to be only limited to looking after the family and just being mothers to their children, or wives to their husbands.
-Such draconian notions have largely kept Bangladeshi women from venturing out of the confines of their homes and to have the opportunity of pursuing their dreams by being truly empowered.
+Such draconian notions have largely kept Bangladeshi women from venturing out of the confines of their homes and having the opportunity of pursuing their dreams by being truly empowered.
 Nonetheless, it can also be said that this situation has largely been changing for the better over the years as we see more and more women getting involved in income-generating activities and entering the labor market, along with political and cultural spaces.

-Some factors which have propelled the change are different state initiatives, NGOs and women’s rights groups.
+Some factors which have propelled the change are different state initiatives, NGOs, and women’s rights groups.
 However, Bangladesh, as a country still has a long way to go in ensuring a holistically safe and secure environment for women in which they would be able to practice social and financial independence, driven by proper education and access to opportunities.

 The total work was broken down into three broad components:

 After the data collection was completed, LCP took the data and analyzed it to transform the raw data into meaningful insights through different analytical tools.
-LCP conducted different types of analyses like technical analysis using tools for demographic, socio-economic and gender analysis.
+LCP conducted different types of analyses like technical analysis using tools for demographic, socio-economic, and gender analysis.

-Lastly, LightCastle aptly highlighted on areas that need to be addressed by the WROs in improving the socio-economic lifestyle of the women in rural settings.
-A comprehensive baseline report backed by data and insights gathered from the field was submitted to MJF, along with the submission of 18 reports to each WROs so that they can take the learnings from the report and try to implement the LCP-recommended strategies accordingly with the help of MJF.
+Lastly, LightCastle aptly highlighted areas that need to be addressed by the WROs in improving the socio-economic lifestyle of women in rural settings.
+A comprehensive baseline report backed by data and insights gathered from the field was submitted to MJF, along with the submission of 18 reports to each WRO so that they can take the learnings from the report and try to implement the LCP-recommended strategies accordingly with the help of MJF.

 The existing perceptions and understandings of the beneficiaries are portrayed vibrantly in the report which will help MJF in comprehending the reality at the field level.
 MJF would then be able to direct and provide guidance to the 18 WROs so that they can ensure a world with more opportunities for the marginalized and vulnerable women in Bangladesh.